 The purpose of a CHINS adjudication is not to punish the parents, but to protect the children.
 In Re A.H., 913 N.E.2d 303 (Ind.
 Ct.
 Ap.
 2009).
 A CHINS adjudication focuses on the condition of the child and can also come about through no wrongdoing on the part of either parent, for example, where a child substantially endangers his own health or that of another or because parents lack the financial ability to meet the child's extraordinary medical needs.
 In Re N.E., 919 N.E.2d 102, 105 (Ind.
 2010).
 The resolution of a juvenile proceeding focuses on the best interests of the child, rather than guilt or innocence as in a criminal proceeding.
 N.E. at 103, citing Baker v.
 Marion County Office of Family & Children, 810 N.E.2d 1035, 1039 (Ind.
 2004).
 CHINS cases aim to help families in crisis-to protect children, not to punish parents; the focus is on the child's best interests and whether the child needs help that the parent will not be willing or able to provide (emphasis in opinion).
 In Re S.D., 2 N.E.3d 1283, 1285.
 (Ind.
 2014).
-A separate analysis as to each parent is not required in the CHINS determination stage.
-N.E. at 106.
-IC 31-34-10-2.
 IC 31-34-4-6 provides that DCS has the duty to inform parents in writing of the following legal rights:

-- the right to have a detention hearing within forty-eight (48) hours of the child's removal by DCS and to request the child's return - the right to be represented by an attorney, cross-examine witnesses and present evidence on the parent's behalf at each court proceeding on the CHINS petition, and the right to a court appointed attorney upon the parent's request if the court finds that the parent does not have sufficient financial means for obtaining representation as described in IC 34-10-1 - the right not to make statements that are incriminating and to be informed that an incriminating statement may be used in the CHINS court proceeding - the right to request to have the case reviewed by the child protection team under IC 31-33-3-6
+- the right to have a detention hearing within forty-eight (48) hours of the child's removal by DCS and to request the child's return; - the right to be represented by an attorney, cross-examine witnesses and present evidence on the parent's behalf at each court proceeding on the CHINS petition, and the right to a court appointed attorney upon the parent's request if the court

-• the right to be advised that a petition to terminate the parent-child relationship must be filed whenever the child has been removed from the parent and has been under the supervision of DCS for at least fifteen (15) of the most recent twentytwo (22) months.
+- finds that the parent does not have sufficient financial means for obtaining representation as described in IC 34-10-1; - the right not to make statements that are incriminating and to be informed that an incriminating statement may be used in the CHINS court proceeding; - the right to request for the case to be reviewed by the child protection team under IC 31-33-3-6; - the right to be advised that a petition to terminate the parent-child relationship must be filed whenever the child has been removed from the parent and has been under the supervision of DCS for at least fifteen (15) of the most recent twenty-two (22) months.